In the battle against gum disease, a natural remedy steps up

 Now, regardless of which form you have, it isn’t good, and you should fix it as soon as you can.
 Gum disease, if untreated, has been linked to increased risk of heart disease and difficulty controlling blood sugar; not to mention it makes your breath smell less than pleasant.
 So, clearly it’s not a disease you should invite into your mouth, but if you do get it, how can you treat it?

 There are a number of ways to treat gum disease depending on how severe you have it.
-You can go to your dentist and get a thorough cleaning for mild cases, get a medication that likely has side effects, get surgery, or, as we prefer here at Health Freedom Resources, turn to nature and this wonderful thing called tea tree oil.
+You can go to your dentist and get a thorough cleaning for mild cases or get surgery, or turn to nature for support.

 Tea tree oil is derived from the leaves of Melaleuca alternifolia, which is a native tree of Australia, and throughout history it has been used to treat such things as healing skin cuts, treating burns, and as a topical for infections by crushing the leaves and applying them to the affected area.
 This is due to its three remarkable properties that make it a powerful healing substance: